 Among people in long-distance relationships, "the further apart the couple was, the better they were doing with respect to satisfaction, intimacy and communication," said Dargie.

 So what are the benefits long-distance couples report?

 1. Better Communication

 Say what?
-A Cornell University study published earlier this year in the Journal of Communication, couples in long-distance relationships contacted each other about three or four times a day.
+A Cornell University study published in the Journal of Communication, couples in long-distance relationships contacted each other about three or four times a day.
 This constant contact led to stronger bonds between the partners who lived far apart, compared to couples in the same location.
 Those daily Skype dates can make all the difference.

 2. More Meaningful Interactions

 That same study also reported that the interactions are more meaningful between partners in long-distance relationships.
 Communication between partners in a long-distance relationship are more likely to evoke deeper thoughts and feelings than couples who see each other daily, with each person revealing more about himself or herself.
-Technology also plays a role in this deepen interaction, as Skype and FaceTime now allows for face-to-face communication.
+Technology also plays a role in this deepen interaction, as Skype and FaceTime allow for face-to-face communication.

 3. Distance Fuels Sexual Desire